sn0-0wyy/Ramadan-Spark-s-CTF-2025/README.md

 ### 2. Build Failures
-  .The static folder must contain `manifest.json` .So If you run `npm run build` to compile your scss modifications this will create that `manifest.json` inside the
+  -The static folder must contain `manifest.json` .So If you run `npm run build` to compile your scss modifications this will create that `manifest.json` inside the
     static/.vite/ so you need to copy it a directory behind. `cp /static/.vite/manifest.json /static/`